 Recent research suggests that the change of biochemical composition of the inside of the cells is accompanied by a change of the membrane and the external image of the cell.

 As a result of the above, the body does not recognize these cells any longer as pertaining to it and attacks them!

 Depending on heredity, environment, and dietary choices, cells that distance themselves more than normal are the first ones to be attacked.
 In many cases, the body attacks more than one organ or system.

 - Special metabolomic exams guide us to the restoration of the natural state of our cells.
 According to Harvard Medical School, metabolomics is the simplest and most accurate way to evaluate the health condition of the individual today.
 The concomitant restoration of the healthy functions with the use of individualized nutrition and supplementation, where necessary, gives us a very powerful weapon in the fight against autoimmune and chronic diseases.

 - Another solution is to help the person detect and manage hidden stress agents that are behind the disease.
 This is an issue that most people ignore and often remains unmanaged.
-Almost always, autoimmune diseases are accompanied by intense changes of mood which refeed the disease and deteriorate the body.
+Almost always, autoimmune diseases are accompanied by intense changes of mood which re-feed the disease and deteriorate the body.
 Seemingly common conditions like allergies may be side effects caused from autoimmune diseases, such as allergies from Lupus.

 The biochemical alteration and the stress of the contemporary environment are the basic causes of the tremendous increase of autoimmune and chronic diseases.
 Their gradual restoration may lead to a steady improvement of the body instead of a steady deterioration.